banafshebamdad/PhD-Survey-Visually-Impaired/README.md

 The questionnaire was designed to be fully accessible and was:
 - Tested with screen readers
 - Reviewed by a blind individual for usability and accessibility
-- Evaluated using accessibility tools (e.g., WAVE)
+- Evaluated using accessibility tools (WAVE)

-The HTML questionnaire provided in this repository reflects these accessibility considerations.

 ---